 Fourth Degree Exemplifications are the responsibility of the District Master.
-Once he determines a location and date he will contact the State Deputy and Province Vice Supreme Master to insure the date does not conflict with State or Province events.
+Once he determines a date and location, he will contact the State Deputy and Province Vice Supreme Master to ensure the date does not conflict with State or Province events.
 Once approval of the State Deputy and Vice Supreme Master are obtained, the State Deputy will place the event on the State Calendar.
 The event may not be announced by anyone without all the necessary approvals.